Does Noom Work? We Asked 7 Dietitians

 When people trying to lose weight restrict calories too much, they can suffer from cravings that lead to binging which counteracts any short-term benefit.
 “It is these exact requirements that research has shown to lead to food preoccupation, more cravings for food, overeating and binge eating,” says Caitlin.

-The takeaway here for dieters is that more moderate reductions in calories seems to be the best long-term sustainable approach.
+The takeaway here for dieters is that more moderate caloric reductions may be the best long-term, sustainable approach for weight loss.

 Noom food rating system example